Graphic charter of government communication in France: Description

 The two lines are separated by a filet.

 Second version (2020)

 Description

-From the first half of 2020, a new graphic charter, called “State brand”, produced by the “4uatre” branding agency, is applied.
-It incorporates the characteristic elements of its predecessor: Marianne in a French flag and the Republic's motto.
-Marianne's frame of view is loosened to reveal her shoulders, a new typography (named Marianne) is created and the motto Liberté, Égalité, Fraternité is redrawn by hand in italics and positioned below the official title.
-The logo therefore consists of the following elements:
+In the first half of 2020, a new graphic charter, referred to as the “State brand”, was introduced.
+This was produced by the “4uatre” branding agency.
+The design incorporates key elements from its predecessor, including the depiction of Marianne within a French flag and the inclusion of the Republic’s motto.

+The new design expands Marianne’s frame of view to reveal her shoulders.
+A new typography, named “Marianne”, was created, and the motto “Liberté, Égalité, Fraternité” was hand-redrawn in italics and positioned beneath the official title.

+The logo comprises the following elements: